Last updated on September 23, 2020 by Dan Nanni

 In this tutorial, I am going to describe how to create and manage Docker containers on CentOS or Fedora.
 Note that Docker is supported only on 64-bit host systems at this time.
 If you want to try out Docker on Ubuntu, refer to this tutorial.

-To install Docker on CentOS, first enable EPEL repository, and then use yum command:
+To install Docker on CentOS, first enable EPEL repo, and then use

-To install Docker on Fedora, use the following commands:
+To install Docker on Fedora 21 or earlier, use the following commands:

 Log out, and log back in to activate the group change.